 at UH Manoa, including minority investigators.
 Targeting junior

 faculty, fellows, residents, and doctoral candidates from biomedical sciences,

 nursing, social work, psychology and public health, the interdisciplinary

 nature of the program broadens students’ perspectives and increases

 opportunities for innovative, cross-disciplinary collaborations in clinical

-The department has also developed a doctoral program leading to a PhD in biomedical sciences (clinical research) and will begin accepting applications for the Fall 2005 semester.
+The department also has a doctoral program leading to a PhD in biomedical sciences with a concentration in clinical research.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Manoa Catalog Office, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza, Modified by Michelle Saoit ::|